reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Descriptivism.md

 ### Arguments

 *Flexibility of language*.
 A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
 Best explained as prescriptions and/or expressions, rather than reports/descriptions.
+It is unlikely that the referrents of the terms in each of these expressions are descriptive of the same entity, and if they were, then how would we know?

 *Normative education/expressions*.
 We teach children to form certain moral judgments by molding their non-cognitive attitudes; and this is done by rewarding/punishing behavior with various non-cognitive attitudes, and by showing examples of appropriate attitudes in certain circumstances.